SpencerMichaels/homebrew-tap/README.md

 # homebrew-tap
-Homebrew formulae for my projects.
+Homebrew formulae for projects I am helping with.